eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-04-16-connectivity-service.md

   could not understand them

 Our current implementation focus lies on two GitHub issues resolving those problems:

 * [Enhance existing AMQP-bridge with AMQP 0.9.1 connectivity](https://github.com/eclipse/ditto/issues/129)
 * [Support mapping arbitrary message payloads in AMQP-bridge](https://github.com/eclipse/ditto/issues/130)

-## Changes + Enhancements
+## Changes and Enhancements

 ### Renaming

-With the new responsibilities of the former amqp-bridge we are renaming the `amqp-bridge-service` to `connectivity-service`. <br/>
+With the new responsibilities of the former amqp-bridge we have renamed the `amqp-bridge-service` to `connectivity-service`. <br/>
-The Docker image and the maven artifacts are affected by this change.
+The Docker image and the Maven artifacts are affected by this change.

 ### Enhanced connectivity